farmerbriantee/AgOpenGPS/README.md

-# AgOpenGPS
+# AgOpenGPS  ****  Use AgOpen for Newest Version

-Name Change - it is now AgOpen.
-All development will continue there.
+ All development will be in AgOpen.
 This version has been deprecated.

 https://agopengps.jimdosite.com/